-The Diocesan Education Service (DES), based in Coleshill, represents the interests of the charity in relation to the 240 maintained Catholic schools within the Archdiocese.
+The Diocesan Education Service (DES), based in Coleshill, represents the interests of the charity in relation to the 240 maintained Catholic schools within the diocese.
 Of these, 237 schools (203 schools for children aged 4-11 and 34 schools for those aged 11-16/19) operate under the charity's trust deed and 3 operate under separate trust deeds of religious congregations.
 No capital expenditure is made by the charity in relation to the latter 3 schools; however, the Service does provide some advisory services to them.

-A further 8 Diocesan maintained schools converted to academy status during the year (2015: 28).
-There are now 88 Academy schools operating under 18 Multi Academy Trusts.
+7 Diocesan maintained schools converted to academy status during the year.
+There are now 95 Academy schools operating under 19 Multi Academy Trusts.

-The Service's functions include: the obtaining of grant finance and management of building projects for diocesan schools; the administration of "School Building Fund" accounts for each school; the administration and appointment of foundation governors; the administration and appointment of Academy Foundation Directors and Foundation Academy Representatives ensuring sufficiency of places for Catholic children in liaison with the Department for Education (DfE) and the 13 Local Authorities within the Archdiocese.
-The Service also provides training and support to schools and governors with day to day operations including admissions and appeals, grievance and disciplinary procedures, home to school transport, safeguarding issues and securing high quality Catholic leadership within Archdiocesan schools.
-It represents the Archdiocese's interests in liaison with various educational and other related organisations including Ofsted, the DfE and the Education and Skills Funding Agency.
-In addition, the Service advises and supports schools on the provision they make for curriculum religious education and for the spiritual, moral, social, vocational and cultural development of all pupils within its schools.
-It quality assures this provision through a five year cycle of inspections in accordance with the Code of Canon Law of the Catholic Church and Section 48 of the Education (Schools) Act 2005.
+The Service's functions include: the obtaining of grant finance and management of building projects for diocesan schools; the administration of "School Building Fund" accounts for each school; the administration and appointment of foundation governors; the administration and appointment of Academy Foundation Directors and Foundation Academy Representatives: ensuring sufficiency of places for Catholic children in liaison with the Department for Education and the 13 Local Authorities within the diocese; the provision of training and support to schools, governors and academy board directors with day to day operations including admissions and appeals, grievance and disciplinary procedures and safeguarding issues.

+The Service provides faith formation and development of high quality Catholic leadership within diocesan schools.
+In addition, the Service advises and supports schools on the provision they make for curriculum religious education and for the spiritual, moral, social, vocational and cultural development of pupils.
+It quality assures this provision through a five-year cycle of inspections in accordance with the Code of Canon Law of the Catholic Church and Section 48 of the Education (Schools) Act 2005.
 Schools which are judged to require improvement to be good will continue to be inspected after three years.
+It also represents the diocese's interests in liaison with various educational and other related organisations including OFSTED, Department for Education, the Regional School Commissioners office and the Education and Skills Funding Agency.

-In 2016, 60 Diocesan schools were inspected.
-In the same year 239 schools participated in a service level agreement.
+In 2017, 46 Diocesan schools were inspected.
+In the same year 239 schools and 8 independent schools participated in a service level agreement.
 This agreement has provided schools with individual advisory visits from department staff, RE subject leader meetings, in-service training days and a wide range of resources offering schools appropriate support and guidance.